turbomanage/storm-gen/README.md

 Simple ORM for Android SQLite

-## Getting Started with stORM ##

 ### Setup ###
- 1. Download storm-api.jar (see left) and add to your Android project's libs folder so it will be on the project's build path.
+ 1. Download storm-api.jar and add to your Android project's libs folder so it will be on the project's build path.
  1. Download storm-apt.jar and add to your annotation factory classpath (in Eclipse, project properties | Java Compiler > Annotation Processing > Factory Path).
 Also check the box to enable annotation processing.

 ### Basic Usage ###
  1. Create a new class that extends com.turbomanage.storm.DatabaseHelper (it's in the storm-api jar).
- 1. Add @Database and supply a database name and version ([[example|https://github.com/turbomanage/storm-gen/blob/master/test/src/com/turbomanage/storm/TestDatabaseHelper.java]])
+ 1. Add @Database and supply a database name and version [example](https://github.com/turbomanage/storm-gen/blob/master/test/src/com/turbomanage/storm/TestDatabaseHelper.java)
  1. Override getUpgradeStrategy() to choose one of the available strategies (DROP_CREATE for new projects)
  1. Create a POJO class you want to persist to the database
  1. Make sure it has a field of type long named "id" or annotated with @Id
- 1. Add the @Entity annotation to the class ([[example|https://github.com/turbomanage/storm-gen/blob/master/test/src/com/turbomanage/storm/entity/SimpleEntity.java]])
+ 1. Add the @Entity annotation to the class [example](https://github.com/turbomanage/storm-gen/blob/master/test/src/com/turbomanage/storm/entity/SimpleEntity.java)

 You'll see 3 generated classes under .apt_generated (you might need to unfilter hidden resources in your IDE to see it):
  - a DbFactory class